tranduybau/wiicamp-intern-24-10/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Packages can be used

+1. Swiper: for slider.
+2. Axios: for calling api
+3. Bootstrap: you can (only) use the bootstrap classes, by import the CSS's Link of Bootstrap.
+No need to install the whole packge to the project.
+4. classnames / clsx: For merging classes.

+If you want to use any packages, please confirm to me first.

+## Flow of working

+Please fork the source code to your repository.
+Then estimate your time for each task/section of the website.

+For more details. don't hesitate to contact